 Life is made up of seasons.
 Some are crazy and busy, some are quiet and still.
-There are seasons of sowing and preparing, there are those of waiting, of pressing in and trusting, there are those of reaping and celebrating.
-In each of these, the Lord is still calling our name, softly and firmly beckoning us to connection and relationship with him.
+There are seasons of sowing and preparing.
+Some seasons are those of waiting, of pressing in and trusting.
+Some seasons are those of reaping and celebrating.
+In each of these, the Lord is still calling our name.
+Softly and firmly beckoning us to connection and relationship with Him.
 Our hearts were made for this, and they won’t ever be fulfilled or satisfied until they give up the wandering and finally make their home in Him.

 Do you find it hard to spend time with God?
 If you are honest with yourself, you’ll have to admit that despite your best efforts or good intentions, it is sometimes challenging to sit down and connect with Him.
-It has nothing to do with His nearness or desire to show up for us, but the truth is there are a lot of things that can get in the way of this connection.
+It has nothing to do with His nearness or desire to show up for us.
+The simple truth is there are a lot of things that can get in the way of this connection.
 Today, we want to address one of the most common and simple ones: we simply don’t think we know how.

 “I connect with the Lord by being creative.
 That typically includes watercoloring or something artistic.
 I feel like it allows Him to speak in beauty.”-Rachel

 “My all time favorite is to go on a run or hike with the Lord.
 It helps me clear my head of any distractions and just focus on Him and have an open dialogue.” -Daniel

 “I take some time to pray when I’m in the shower then a more focused time during my kids nap time.
 Usually getting out what’s in my head, expressing where I’m at emotionally, mentally and spiritually.
 Also asking the Lord what’s on His heart or what He wants to show me.
 Occasionally, I go for a walk which I love to switch it up (but not when the kids are sleeping, I promise I don’t leave them at home alone!). ” -Steph